Experienced Divorce Attorneys Who Understand PA Divorce Law, Berks County Courts and the People of Reading and Berks County

 - Like the other alternatives to litigation, arbitration does require a certain amount of cooperation by the parties.

-It’s important to note there are numerous variables that determine…
+It’s important to note that numerous variables determine

-- how complex the settlement will be; and
+- how complicated the settlement will be; and

 The overall costs of the divorce will likely be less if there are few marital assets and if there are no children from the marriage.